 Beats is a platform for single-purpose data shippers.
 After the data shippers are installed, they send data from thousands of machines and systems to Logstash or Elasticsearch.

-Metricbeat is a lightweight shipper that collects metrics from your systems and services.
+Metricbeat is a lightweight data shipper that collects metrics from your systems and services.
 System metrics include CPU and memory metrics.
 Service metrics include Redis and NGINX metrics.

-- Configure an Alibaba Cloud Elasticsearch cluster.
+- Configure an Alibaba Cloud Elasticsearch cluster

-- Configure Metricbeat.
+- Configure Metricbeat

-- View the dashboard in Kibana.
+- View the related dashboard in the Kibana console

 Configure an Alibaba Cloud Elasticsearch cluster

-- Turn on the Public Network Access switch.
-After this switch turns green, click Update next to Public Network Whitelist and add the public IP address of your computer running macOS to the whitelist.
+- On the page that appears, turn on Public Network Access and click Update next to Public Network Whitelist.
+Then, enter the public IP address of your computer.